SonyCSL/Kadecot-JS/README.md

 During plugin initialization, each plugin is also connected to WAMP router.
 This connection is notified to the provider by calling WAMP procedure *com.sonycsl.kadecot.provider.procedure.registerplugin* with desired plugin prefix declared.

-[v1/provider.js](v1/provider.js) also starts a little web server on port 31413 to host sample app (sample.html).
+[v1/provider.js](v1/provider.js) also starts a little web server on port 31413 to host sample app (sample.html). sample.html assums there is one ECHONET Lite Air-conditioner exists.

 Try these by accessing http://[host]:31413/sample.html